gdr22/15-466-f21-base0/README.md

 Rotate the rings by moving the mouse cursor around the center circle.
 Watch out, the outer rings move a lot slower than the inner rings!

+Every time the ball leaves the screen you lose one of three lives.
+If you break all the bricks before losing all three lives, you win!

 Sources: Circle-circle intersection code largely inspired by the ray-sphere intersection code found in Scotty3D.